 - Eat when you're hungry, don't eat when you're not.
 No need to count calories because fat consumption tends to be self-regulating in total daily caloric intake.

-- Avoid snacking between meals (unless you're hungry) to allow blood sugar to fall low enough for fat burning to occur.
+- Avoid snacking between meals (unless you're hungry) to allow blood sugar to fall low enough for ketosis (fat burning) to occur.

 Some sites for healthy diet recipes: